Microsoft/IntuneDocs.hu-hu/intune/protect/remove-certificates.md

 ms.custom: intune-azure
 ms.collection: M365-identity-device-management
 ms.reviewer: lacranda
-ms.openlocfilehash: e00600abb8327623eff4efe8509670779710ab7d
+ms.openlocfilehash: dbf6d95c8902a95993b972ff7639d4afb4324ac8
-ms.sourcegitcommit: 9013f7442bbface78feecde2922e8e546a622c16
+ms.sourcegitcommit: a7b479c84b3af5b85528db676594bdb3a1ff6ec6
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 10/16/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72509031"
+ms.locfileid: "74410177"
 ---
 # <a name="remove-scep-and-pkcs-certificates-in-microsoft-intune"></a>SCEP- vagy PKCS-tanúsítványok eltávolítása a Microsoft Intune-ban

-Microsoft Intune a tanúsítványok eszközökhöz való hozzáadásához használhatja a Egyszerű tanúsítványigénylési protokoll (SCEP) és a nyilvános kulcsú titkosítási szabvány (PKCS) tanúsítvány-profilokat.
+In Microsoft Intune, you can use Simple Certificate Enrollment Protocol (SCEP) and Public Key Cryptography Standards (PKCS) certificate profiles to add certificates to devices.

-Ezek a tanúsítványok [eltávolíthatók az eszköz](../remote-actions/devices-wipe.md#retire) kivonásakor [vagy](../remote-actions/devices-wipe.md#wipe) kivonásakor.
-Vannak olyan forgatókönyvek is, ahol a rendszer automatikusan eltávolítja a tanúsítványokat, és olyan forgatókönyveket, amelyekben a tanúsítványok az eszközön maradnak.
+These certificates can be removed when you [wipe](../remote-actions/devices-wipe.md#wipe) or [retire](../remote-actions/devices-wipe.md#retire) the device.
+There are also scenarios where certificates are automatically removed, and scenarios where certificates stay on the device.
 Ez a cikk néhány gyakori forgatókönyvet és azok PKCS- és SCEP-tanúsítványokra gyakorolt hatását mutatja be.

 > [!NOTE]
-> A helyszíni Active Directory vagy Azure Active Directory (Azure AD) által eltávolított felhasználó tanúsítványainak eltávolításához és visszavonásához hajtsa végre az alábbi lépéseket a sorrendben:
+> To remove and revoke certificates for a user who's being removed from on-premises Active Directory or Azure Active Directory (Azure AD), follow these steps in order:
 >
-> 1. A felhasználó eszközének törlése vagy kivonása.
+> 1. Wipe or retire the user's device.
-> 2. Távolítsa el a felhasználót a helyszíni Active Directory vagy az Azure AD-ből.
+> 2. Remove the user from on-premises Active Directory or Azure AD.

-## <a name="manually-deleted-certificates"></a>Tanúsítványok manuális törlése
+## <a name="manually-deleted-certificates"></a>Manually deleted certificates

-A tanúsítványok manuális törlése olyan forgatókönyv, amely az SCEP-vagy PKCS-tanúsítvány-profilok által kiosztott platformok és tanúsítványok esetében érvényes.
-Előfordulhat például, hogy egy felhasználó töröl egy tanúsítványt egy eszközről, ha az eszközt egy tanúsítvány-házirend is megcélozta.
+Manual deletion of a certificate is a scenario that applies across platforms and certificates provisioned by SCEP or PKCS certificate profiles.
+For example, a user might delete a certificate from a device, when the device remains targeted by a certificate policy.

-Ebben a forgatókönyvben a tanúsítvány törlését követően az eszköz következő bejelentkezésekor a rendszer nem felel meg az Intune-nak, mert hiányzik a várt tanúsítvány.
-Az Intune ezután kiad egy új tanúsítványt az eszköz megfelelőségének visszaállításához.
-A tanúsítvány visszaállításához nincs szükség további műveletre.
+In this scenario, after the certificate is deleted, the next time the device checks in with Intune it's found to be out of compliance as it is missing the expected certificate.
+Intune then issues a new certificate to restore the device to compliance.
+No additional action is needed to restore the certificate.

 ## <a name="windows-devices"></a>Windows-eszközök